puppetlabs/puppet-docs/source/pe/3.7/rbac_roles.md

 * **200 OK** The modified role object.
 * **409 Conflict** If the role has a name that collides with another existing role.

+## DELETE /roles:rid
+Deletes the role identified by the role ID (`:rid`).
+Users with this role will lose the role and all permissions granted by it immediately, but their session will be otherwise unaffected.
+Access to the next request that the user makes will be determined by the new set of permissions the user has without this role.

+**Returns**

+* **200 OK** The role identified by `:rid` has been deleted.
+* **404 Not Found** No role exists for id `:rid`.
+* **403 Forbidden** The current user lacks permission to delete the role identified by `:rid`.